-Welcome to kayak fishing safety tips.
+Welcome to kayak fishing safety.
 Kayak fishing is an amazing recreational activity rapidly growing in popularity.
 There are however dangerous elements to kayak fishing that you need to be prepared for.
 If you have recently purchased a fishing kayak or thinking of buying one take some time to consider the safety tips in this article which might just save your life.
 Recommendations to ensure that your kayak fishing adventures are fun and safe.
 Here are our kayak fishing safety tips to get you started.